The classification of countable models of set theory: Arbitrary models of

-Before we construct the models $M(I)$ along a linear order $I$, we first consider the case of adjoining a single new witness of $p$ to a model $M$.
+Before we construct the models $M(I)$ along a linear order $I$, we first consider the case of adjoining a single new witness for $p$ to a model $M$.
 Let $M\models\ZFGC$ and let $p(v)$ be an $\omega$-minimal type over $M$.
-In the following result we will let $M(\{d\})$ denote the elementary extension of $M$ obtained by adjoining a single witness $d$ for $p(v)$.
-That is, $M(\{d\})$ is the prime model of the elementary diagram of $M$ together with the sentences $p(d)$.
+In the following result we will let $M(\{\gamma\})$ denote the elementary extension of $M$ obtained by adjoining a single witness $\gamma$ for $p(v)$.
+That is, $M(\{\gamma\})$ is the prime model of the elementary diagram of $M$ together with the sentences $p(\gamma)$.
+The prime model exists thanks to the built-in Skolem functions of $\ZFGC$.